Who Needs Barcelona? 5 Secret Corners of Catalonia You Should Visit Instead

 Despite the abrupt-sounding names, the landscapes are quite the opposite.
 This region, protected by the mountains, features sprawling green plains reminiscent of Austria or Switzerland.
 It is sunnier and drier than other parts of the Pyrenees but receives significant snowfall in winter.
 Spain’s first ski resort, La Molina, was established here in the early 20th century.

 La Cerdanya is perfect for hiking adventures.
-The great Catalan writer Josep Pla described it as “a big earthenware casserole, set over the course of the river Segre... sloping lightly, slightly from east to west.
+The great Catalan writer Josep Pla described it as “a big earthenware casserole, set throughout the river Segre... sloping lightly, slightly from east to west.
 It is not a sunken valley, but one that is reclining.”

 Many villages are connected by trails, making it easy to explore on foot or by bike.
 Puigcerdà, the small hilltop town that serves as the capital of La Cerdanya, is a good base.
 There are also numerous small rural hotels and self-catering options throughout the area.